basp-group/AIRI/config/README.md

         - ``dnnApplyTransform``(optional): Apply random rotation and flipping before denoising and undo the transform after denoising or not.
 The default value is true.
         - ``imMinItr``(optional): The minimum number of iterations of the algorithm.
 The default value is ``200``.
         - ``imMaxItr``(optional): The minimum number of iterations of the algorithm.
 The default value is ``2000``.
         - ``imVarTol``(optional): The image variation tolerance of the algorithm.
 If the relative variation of the reconstructed images from two consecutive iterations is smaller than the value of ``imVarTol`` and the algorithm has run more iterations than ``imMinItr``, then the imaging process will be ended.
+The default value is ``1e-4``.
         - ``itrSave``(optional): The interval of iterations for saving intermediate results.
 The default number is ``500``.
         - ``dnnAdaptivePeakTolMax``(optional): The initial relative peak value variation tolerance for the adaptive denoiser selection scheme.
 The default value is ``0.1``.
         - ``dnnAdaptivePeakTolMin``(optional): The minimum relative peak value variation tolerance for the adaptive denoiser selection scheme.
 The default value is ``1e-3``.